ajschmidbauer/ajschmidbauer.github.io/Project.md

 I developed an algorithm around the property to produce a heuristic solution to the data set provided.
 Based on n input, the algorithm has a worst case runtime of n^3, with a best case of n.
 For memory, the algorithm uses n^2 memory.

+The algorithm finds OCP's, connects them and considers them as a new singular node while maintaining the properties of a WCU graph to create a new WCU graph, then repeats until it has made a Hamiltonian Cycle.
+During runtime, it also works to prevent backtracing and other problems that may affect the final result.

 A repository containing the algorithm written in C++ and tools to manipulate the input and output data can be found [here](https://github.com/ajschmidbauer/OCPAlgorith).

 ## Results